Saadat-Antor/credit_card_fraud_detection/README.md

 3. Model Selection

 ## 1. Gathering Data:
-To accomplish our goal we have taken a dataset from Kaggle.
-This dataset presents transactions that occurred in two days by credit cards in September 2013 by European cardholders, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.132% of all transactions.
+For this project, we utilized a publicly available dataset from Kaggle.
+The dataset contains credit card transactions made by European cardholders over two days in September 2013.
+Out of 284,807 transactions, 492 were identified as fraudulent, making up only 0.132% of the total.
+Due to this significant class imbalance, specialized techniques were necessary to ensure accurate fraud detection.

 ## 2. EDA & Feature Engineering:
-1. Have used describe() and info() funcions of pandas to understand the dataset.
-Have found out that there was no missing values and all the data types were accurate and made sense.
+1. Used describe() and info() functions from Pandas to analyze the dataset structure.
+There were no missing values, and all data types were consistent and appropriate.

-2. There were 1825 rows that were zero-dollar transactions and 27 out of them were flagged as fraud.
-But it is not unusual in credit card transactions.
+2. Identified 1,825 transactions with a zero-dollar amount, of which 27 were flagged as fraud.
+However, zero-dollar transactions are not uncommon in credit card usage.

-3. The ```Time``` feature is quite important and its' distribution among two classes i.e. Class=0(normal) and Class=1(Fraud) shows that fraudulent transactions are more evenly distributed than the normal ones.
-The normal ones actually shows a cyclic distribution which indicates both 'peak' and 'off-peak' times.
+3. The ```Time``` feature revealed distinct distribution patterns: fraudulent transactions were more evenly distributed, while normal transactions exhibited cyclic trends, indicating peak and off-peak times.

 ![image](https://github.com/user-attachments/assets/fcf01da7-ca74-48fd-98c1-77aca37d156f)